Paul Sturm

-Paul Sturm (1 April 1859 – 21 December 1936) was a German art nouveau sculptor, medallist and designer.
+Paul Sturm (1 April 1859 – 21 December 1936) was a German Art Nouveau sculptor, medallist and designer.

 Life

-Sturm was born in Leipzig, Saxony.
+Sturm was born in Leipzig, Kingdom of Saxony.
 He started his education with an apprenticeship as a wood carver.
 His tertiary education was gained at schools of Fine Art in Munich, Zurich, Lausanne, and Lyon.
 From 1884 he studied at the Hochschule für Grafik und Buchkunst Leipzig.

 In 1908 he relocated to Berlin, where he had to accept an early retirement for health reasons in 1919 under difficult post war conditions.
 From 1919 he lived with his second wife Hedwig Weckwerth, the widow of the medallist Hermann Weckwerth, at Bad Frankenhausen, Thuringia.

 Sturm's two marriages were not well fated, and his life ended in the mental hospital in Jena Thuringia on 21 December 1936.